tier4/scenario_simulator_v2/docs/developer_guide/OpenSCENARIOSupport.md

 Within the scenario, you can end the scenario simulation with a status of either `success` or `failure` by using `exitSuccess` and `exitFailure` from `CustomCommandAction`.

-> [!IMPORTANT]
+!!! warning
-> `exitSuccess` and `exitFailure` terminate the simulation immediately without any state transitions in the lifecycle of a `StoryboardElement`.
+    `exitSuccess` and `exitFailure` terminate the simulation immediately without any state transitions in the lifecycle of a `StoryboardElement`.
 This means there is no way to detect simulations terminated by `exitSuccess` or `exitFailure` from within the scenario using conditions like `StoryboardElementStateCondition`.

 Currently, the only way to know the result of the simulation is by viewing the status string printed to standard output.
 However, this method may change in the future.